pacificclimate/docker-geospatial-python/README.md

-Debian jessie with python packages for working the geospatial netCDF data.
+Ubuntu with python packages for working the geospatial netCDF data and some helper packages.
 Used as a base image for geospatial python web apps.